Agile-Llama/Rust-Stuff/README.md

 5. Checks whether a word is a palindrome.
 Uses recursion.
 Function duplicate.
 6. Finds all the primes of a number.
 Finds pairs of primes which add upto that number.
 Removes duplicates.
 7. Rot13 Encryption.
 Really basic encryption.
 Takes a txt file in the command line.
+8. Vigenere Cipher.
+Takes command line input.
+First being the txt file to encrypt.
+Second is the key in which to encrypt it      with.
+Can encrypt and decrypt with the provided key.